JoshuaTensuan/papcs-projects/graph_analysis_project/README.md

   * Object that creates and prints a collection of the points in the graph interrelated by edges as well as retrieves its properties

 #### [analyser.hpp]
-  * Contains all but one of the analysis funtions that can be run on the graphs, which writes the results to text files
+  * Contains all but one of the analysis functions that can be run on the graphs, which writes the results to text files

 #### [mcl.hpp]
   * Contains our Markov Clustering Algorithm